The only resource in the game is

 First, a bunch of rectangular rooms are placed, which later get connected via mazes and doorways.
 Dead ends are removed to improve the exploration experience.

-As the final step, enemies and objects are instantiated into each room.
-Their number and type depends on the room size, difficulty level, and other factors.
+As the final step, enemies and objects are placed into each room.
+Their number, level, and type depend on the room size, difficulty level, and other factors.